Florents-Tselai/pgpdf/README.md

 ### Document similarity with `pg_trgm`

-You can use [pg_trgm](https://postgresql.org/docs/17/interactive/pgtrgm.html) to get the similarity between to documents:
+You can use [pg_trgm](https://postgresql.org/docs/17/interactive/pgtrgm.html) to get the similarity between two documents:

 ```tsql
 CREATE EXTENSION pg_trgm;